Insight launches a customizable iOS browser with support for extensions – TechCrunch

-A new startup called Insight is bringing web browser extensions to the iPhone, with the goal of delivering a better web browsing experience by blocking ads and trackers, flagging fake reviews on Amazon, offering SEO-free search experiences, or even calling out media bias and misinformation, among other things.
+A new startup called Insight is bringing web browser extensions to the iPhone, with the goal of delivering a better web browsing experience by blocking ads and trackers, flagging fake reviews on Amazon, offering SEO-free search experiences or even calling out media bias and misinformation, among other things.

 These features are made available by way of Insight’s extensions, some of which are suggested during the app’s first launch.
-Others, meanwhile, can be browsed inside the app, where they’re organized into categories like Search, Shopping, Cooking & Dining, News, Health, and Reading.
+Others, meanwhile, can be browsed inside the app, where they’re organized into categories like Search, Shopping, Cooking & Dining, News, Health and Reading.
 The browser can also make suggestions of extensions to try, based on your browsing behavior, if you opt into that experience.

-One extension, for example, can block ads on Google, Amazon and in your social media feeds, like Twitter, Facebook, and Reddit.
+One extension, for example, can block ads on Google, Amazon and in your social media feeds, like Twitter, Facebook and Reddit.
 Another works with ReviewMeta to detect fake reviews on Amazon.com and lets you set price alerts with help from CamelCamelCamel’s price tracker.
-Others let you do things like enable dark mode experiences on sites that don’t offer the feature, check for bias in news via Media Bias Fact Check, or watch videos in picture-in-picture mode on YouTube and other video sites.
+Others let you do things like enable dark mode experiences on sites that don’t offer the feature, check for bias in news via Media Bias Fact Check or watch videos in picture-in-picture mode on YouTube and other video sites.

 In total, the company has around one hundred extensions already created, but it offers tools that allow anyone — even non-developers — to create their own, too.

 Using a simple interface similar to something like the iOS Shortcuts app, users can define the conditions for their extension using basic “if, then” logic.
-For example, “if I’m is on a page that matches this URL” or “is on this list of domains,” “then also show this other page.”
+For example, “if I’m on a page that matches this URL” or “is on this list of domains,” “then also show this other page.”

 To make these sorts of features work on mobile took some creativity.
 Apple restricts what developers are able to do with WKWebView — which means a mobile browser can’t offer the same sort of extensions as you can find on the desktop web.

 To work around this problem, Insight created a sort of “sub-tab” workflow where you navigate using swiping gestures.
-For example, when online shopping, you could view the product you’re interested in, then swipe over to see the available coupons, the trusted product reviews, or to comparison shop across other sites.
+For example, when online shopping, you could view the product you’re interested in, then swipe over to see the available coupons, the trusted product reviews or to comparison shop across other sites.

 When looking for a recipe, you could limit searches to only a list of your favorite food blogs.
 And because you can use extensions together, you could also block the ads on the food blogs and then swipe over to view the site in a “reader mode.”